zextras/tech-doc/source/carbonio/admincli/restorestrategies.rst

 * S3 as the type of bucket

-* BucketName as the name of the bucket, which must coincide with the name on the remote provider, otherwise the command will fail
+* MyBucketName as the name of the bucket, which must coincide with the name on the remote provider, otherwise the command will fail

 * X58Y54E5687R543 as the remote username (access_key)